 - 2019-2020 Georgia Tech Application for Scholarships and Financial Aid (GT App).
 If you have difficulty logging onto the GT application, click here.

 - 2019-2020 FAFSA (Georgia Tech's Title IV school code is 001569)

 - 2019-2020 CSS PROFILE (*will no longer be accepted after January 31, 2019) - This application is needed for students who want to be considered for institutional funds (scholarships, grants, loans) with need as a criterion.
-(Georgia Tech's CSS code is 5248) - It is NOT required for students applying for Federal funds only or HOPE/Zell Miller Scholarship only or those who do not want to be considered for institutional funds.
+(Georgia Tech's CSS code is 5248) - It is NOT required for students applying for Federal funds only, HOPE/Zell Miller Scholarship only or those who do not want to be considered for institutional funds.